onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :keyword: MUST
     :updated: casablanca

-    The VNF **MUST**, if not integrated with the Operator’s Identity and Access Management system, comply with “password complexity” policy.
+    The VNF **MUST**, if not integrated with the Operator's Identity and Access Management system, comply with "password complexity" policy.
 When passwords are used, they shall be complex and shall at least meet the following password construction requirements: (1) be a minimum configurable number of characters in length, (2) include 3 of the 4 following types of